-The cPanel in your WordPress-optimized server uses Nginx as a powerful caching proxy in front of Apache.
+The cPanel in your WordPress Hosting server uses Nginx as a powerful caching proxy in front of Apache.
 This means your visitors will enjoy quick page loads with less effort on your part.

 As the site administrator or developer, you have access to a new suite of tools in your WordPress-optimized cPanel.